-What Is the Sleep Wave Method?
-A Gentle, Science-Backed Way to Teach Your Baby to Sleep
+What Is the Sleep Wave?
+A Gentle, Science-Backed Sleep Method

 By 5 months, most babies are ready to fall asleep on their own and sleep through the night.
-That’s the great news, and it’s grounded in developmental biology, plus our work with thousands of families over more than a decade.
+That’s the great news, and it’s grounded in science (and our work with thousands of families over more than a decade).

 It’s taking longer and longer for baby to fall asleep

-The old “soothing ways” are not working anymore and your baby is fighting sleep
+The old “soothing ways” are not working anymore and baby is fighting sleep

 Parents are tiptoeing out of the room, only to hear from their baby 30 minutes later